I‘ve been in the business of search engine optimisation for most of my working career.

 💦 I know I know, i’m really gushing for Webflow. 💦

-It’s not perfect, there are nuances that leave holes in the way things work but, i’m ok with that because guess what, there’s probably an idea in the wish list for it, and most of them are manageable.
+It’s not perfect, there are nuances that leave holes in the way things work but, i’m ok with that because most of the nuances are manageable and guess what, there’s probably an idea in the wish list for it to be fixed.

 On that note, if ever anyone from Webflow reads this 🤞, here’s 5 wish list items that would move the platform closer to perfection for the SEO riff raff (me included):